tbrockman/tbrockman.github.io/_posts/2020-11-01-hello-world.md

 }
 ```

-Assuming successful parsing of received authorization code and state from query parameters, it uses the parsed values for acquiring an access token from Github, which will then be stored as a cookie to be sent along with future requests to the Utterances API.
+Assuming successful parsing of received authorization code and state from query parameters, it uses the parsed values for acquiring an access token from GitHub, which will then be stored as a cookie to be sent along with future requests to the Utterances API.

 [`utterances-oauth/src/routes.ts#L123`](https://github.com/utterance/utterances-oauth/blob/master/src/routes.ts#L123)
 ```javascript